 Bathing your dog at home can be an eco-friendlier option.
 But, what shampoo products should you use?
-Many dog shampoos are full of artificially produced chemicals which not only leave their mark on our planet during their manufacturing process but can also act as a carcinogen for both pets and owners.
+Many dog shampoos are full of artificially produced chemicals that not only leave their mark on our planet during their manufacturing process but can also act as a carcinogen for both pets and owners.

-For a safe dog shampoo, use one with natural ingredients, avoid artificially colored products and definitely stay away from anything that contains lead or coal tar.
+For a safe dog shampoo, use one with natural ingredients, avoid artificially colored products, and definitely stay away from anything that contains lead or coal tar.

 Or… make your own for a truly natural scrub!

 Let’s face it, cleaning up after your dog is not one of the better parts of being a pet owner.
 It’s easy to gloss over the poop clearing process and not really think about the environmental impacts.
 Nevertheless, there are some really simple changes you can make to help out Planet Earth.

 Biodegradable poop bags are readily available in pet stores and they are kinder to the planet than the plastic variety.
 They generally break down in less than a year, whereas it takes plastic bags a whopping 1,500 years!